WPChill/strong-testimonials/readme.txt

 * Fix bug when adding the category field to the notification email.
 * Fix read-more filter usage for WPML and Polylang.
 * Add filter: `wpmtst_read_more_page_output`.
-* Add support for FooBoo Image Lightbox.
+* Add support for FooBox Image Lightbox.
 * Improved the notification email admin UI.
 * Handle form submission on custom action.
 * Add dismissible persistent admin notice capability.